MicrosoftDocs/customer-insights/ci-docs/activities.md

 ## Define a contact activity

-For business accounts (B-to-B), use a *ContactProfile* entity to capture activities of contacts.
+For business accounts (B-to-B), use a *ContactProfile* table to capture activities of contacts.
 You can see in the activity timeline for an account which contact was responsible for each activity.
 Most steps follow the customer activity mapping configuration.

    > [!NOTE]
-   > To define a contact-level activity, a *ContactProfile* entity must be created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping).
+   > To define a contact-level activity, a *ContactProfile* table must be created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-table-mapping).
    >
    > You must have both **AccountID** and **ContactID** attributes for each record within your activity data.